jupyter/jupyter.github.io/media_submissions.md

 ## BLOG: Submission process (blog.jupyter.org)
 - *Create a Medium account*.
 If you are new to Medium, create an account by following these [instructions](https://help.medium.com/hc/en-us/articles/115004915268-Sign-in-or-sign-up-to-Medium).
 - *Request permissions*.
-Email the Jupyter Media Strategy working group (JMS)  at jupyter-media-strategy@googlegroups.com  to have your Medium account to be added as the writer of the blog.
+Email the Jupyter Media Strategy working group (JMS)  at jupyter-media-strategy@googlegroups.com with your Medium handle to be added as a writer of the blog.
 Once you are added as the authorized writer, you should receive an email that allows you to upload your blog.
 - *Submit your story*.
 For step by step instructions see the following Medium [article](https://help.medium.com/hc/en-us/articles/213904978-Add-a-draft-or-post-to-publication).
 - *Request review*.
 Email the JMS at jupyter-media-strategy@googlegroups.com confirming you have submitted the story.  and provide suggested social media text and image.